Learning resources about First Nations, Inuit and Métis across Canada

 Join the conversation

-Use the hashtag #NIHM2023 to stay connected on social media and check out these free downloadable images for National Indigenous History Month and National Indigenous Peoples Day.
+Stay connected on social media by using the hashtags #NIHM2024 and #NIPD2024 and sharing these free downloadable images for National Indigenous History Month and National Indigenous Peoples Day.

 Related links